-Education: Curriculum and Instruction/ 62
+Education: Curriculum and Instruction/62

-504 (66-504) Creating Inclusive Classrooms (3 hours)
+504 Creating Inclusive Classrooms (3

 This course is designed to provide a framework for creating learning environments that support the learning and socialization of students who bring unique characteristics to the classroom.
 Teachers will develop effective techniques and methods for all students including: those who are at risk for success or who have disabilities; the gifted and talented; those whose diversity lies in their culture, language, race, gender, sexual orientation or family structure.
-Prerequisites: At least two of the following methods courses: EdCl 62-356, Sci Ed 28-380, Math 17-471 or EdCl 62-410 or permission of instructor.
+Prerequisites: At least two of the following methods courses: EDCI 62-356, SCED 28-380, MATH 17-471 or EDCI 62-410 or permission of instructor.
 (S)

-508 (66-508) Transition/Career Education for Students with Disabilities (2 hours)
+508 Transition/Career Education for Students with Disabilities (2 hours)

 Acquaints the student with an understanding of principles, methods, and procedures of career development for the handicapped.
-(S, and SS, odd years)
+(S, and SS)

-511 (65-511) Middle School Curriculum, Methods and Practicum (3 hours)
+511 Middle School Curriculum, Methods and Practicum (3 hours)